imbesat-rizvi/imbesat-rizvi.github.io/content/publication/MIMICause/index.md

 - "Equal contribution"
 - "Equal contribution"

-date: "2021-10-14T00:00:00Z"
+date: "2022-05-22T00:00:00Z"
 doi: ""

 # Schedule page publish date (NOT publication's date).
-publishDate: "2021-10-05T00:00:00Z"
+publishDate: "2022-02-24T00:00:00Z"

 # Publication type.
 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;
 # 3 = Preprint / Working Paper; 4 = Report; 5 = Book; 6 = Book section;
 # 7 = Thesis; 8 = Patent
-publication_types: ["3"]
+publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
-publication: In *arXiv*
+publication: In *Findings of the Association for Computational Linguistics (ACL)*
-publication_short: In *arXiv*
+publication_short: In *ACL*

 abstract: |

+  Understanding causal narratives communicated in clinical notes can help make strides towards personalized healthcare.
+Extracted causal information from clinical notes can be combined with structured EHR data such as patients’ demographics, diagnoses, and medications.
+This will enhance healthcare providers’ ability to identify aspects of a patient’s story communicated in the clinical notes and help make more informed decisions.

-  Understanding of causal narratives communicated in clinical notes can help make strides towards personalized healthcare.
-In this work, MIMICause, we propose annotation guidelines, develop an annotated corpus and provide baseline scores to identify types and direction of causal relations between a pair of biomedical concepts in clinical notes; communicated implicitly or explicitly, identified either in a single sentence or across multiple sentences.
+  In this work, we propose annotation guidelines, develop an annotated corpus and provide baseline scores to identify types and direction of causal relations between a pair of biomedical concepts in clinical notes; communicated implicitly or explicitly, identified either in a single sentence or across multiple sentences.

   We annotate a total of 2714 de-identified examples sampled from the 2018 n2c2 shared task dataset and train four different language model based architectures.
-Annotation based on our guidelines achieved a high inter-annotator agreement i.e. Fleiss' kappa score of 0.72 and our model for identification of causal relation achieved a macro F1 score of 0.56 on test data.
+Annotation based on our guidelines achieved a high inter-annotator agreement i.e. Fleiss’ kappa ($\kappa$) score of 0.72, and our model for identification of causal relations achieved a macro F1 score of 0.56 on the test data.
 The high inter-annotator agreement for clinical text shows the quality of our annotation guidelines while the provided baseline F1 score sets the direction for future research towards understanding narratives in clinical texts.

 # Summary.
 An optional shortened abstract.
 # summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.